raspberrypi/documentation/linux/software/README.md

 ## Raspberry Pi software libraries for Linux

  - [libcamera](libcamera/README.md)
-    - An Open Source camera library for the Raspberry Pi cameras
+    - An Open Source camera library, with added drivers and components to support all the Raspberry Pi cameras.

 ## Installing standard software